-The following table sets out the annual burn rate of options granted under the Option Plan and DSUs granted under the DSU Plan for the last three fiscal years.
+The following table sets out the annual burn rate of awards granted under the Omnibus Plan and the legacy Option Plan and DSU Plan for the last three fiscal years.
 The annual burn rate is the number of securities granted under the applicable plan during the applicable fiscal year divided by the weighted average number of securities outstanding for the applicable fiscal year.

 Plans Burn Rate

-2021 2022 2023
+2022 2023 2024

-Omnibus Plan Nil Nil 0.1%
+Omnibus Plan Nil 0.1% 2.0%

-Option Plan 1.4% 1.4% 1.8%
+Option Plan 1.4% 1.8% Nil

-DSU Plan 0.4% 0.4% 0.1%
+DSU Plan 0.4% 0.1% Nil